miusky42/temp/README.md

 # The FTS-OBP Method and EduRABSA_SLM Models

-### NOTE:  The download links to the EduRABSA_SLM Models will be provided after the review period.

 <br>
 This repository provides the code, datasets, and experimental results for our paper under review.
 It includes the following resources related to Aspect-based Sentiment Analysis (ABSA), with a focus on education-domain text analysis: